itzAvhi/smtp-tcp-mailer/README.md

 A simple and minimal email sender built in Go using SMTP over TCP.
 This project shows how to build a raw SMTP message, authenticate, and send it to a mail server (like Gmail) using Go’s built-in net/smtp package.

-Features
+# Features :-

   Plain-text email sending

   SMTP authentication

   Works with Gmail (App Password required)

   Clean and easy-to-read code

-Usage
+# Usage :-

   Update the config in main.go with your:

   SMTP host

   Port

   Sender email

   App password

   Recipient address

-Then run:
+# Then run:

   go run main.go

-Purpose
+# Purpose:-

   Made for learning how SMTP works at a basic TCP level in Go.